Back up files and directories - security policy setting

 |Client Computer Effective Default Settings||Administrators

-A restart of the device is not required for this policy setting to be effective.
+A restart of the device isn't required for this policy setting to be effective.

 Any change to the user rights assignment for an account becomes effective the next time the owner of the account logs on.

-Settings are applied in the following order through a Group Policy Object (GPO), which will overwrite settings on the local computer at the next Group Policy update:
+Settings are applied in the following order through a GPO, which will overwrite settings on the local computer at the next Group Policy update:

 - Local policy settings

 When a local setting is greyed out, it indicates that a GPO currently controls that setting.